JamesBarwell/phpfpm_exporter/README.md

 ## Testing

-In this project's test directory, there is a script `run` which uses docker-compose to bring up a PHP-FPM webserver and an instance of this exporter.
-The exporter will bind to localhost 9253 and can be queried at /metrics.
+In the `test` directory, there is a script `run` which uses docker-compose to bring up a PHP-FPM webserver and an instance of this exporter.
+The exporter will bind to localhost 9253 and can be queried at `/metrics`.

 ## Example output